 a.
-List any birds and other animals which have been observed on or near the site or are known to be on or near the site.
-Examples include: birds: ☐ hawk ☐ heron ☐ eagle ☐ songbirds ☐ other: mammals: □ deer □ bear □ elk □ beaver □ other: fish: □ bass □ salmon □ trout □ herring □ shellfish, other b.
-List any threatened and endangered species known to be on or near the site.
-C. Is the site part of a migration route?
-If so, explain. d.
-Proposed measures to preserve or enhance wildlife, if any: e.
+List any birds and other animals which have been observed on or near the site.
+Examples include: near the site or are known to birds: □ hawk □ heron □ eagle 図 songbirds □ other: mammals: □ deer □ bear □ elk □ beaver □ other: fish: □ bass □ salmon □ trout □ herring □ shellfish, other b.
+List any threatened and endangered species known to be on or ne None known. ear the site. c.
+Is the site part of a migration route?
+If so, explain.
+Site is not known to be part of a migration route. d.
+Proposed measures to preserve or enhance wildlife, if any: Not applicable. e.
 List any invasive animal species known to be on or near the site.
-6. En ergy and Natural Resources a.
-What kinds of energy (electric, natural gas, oil, wood stove, solar) will be used to meet the completed project's energy needs?
-Describe whether it will be used for heating, manufacturing, etc. b.
-Would your project affect the potential use of solar energy by adjacent properties?
-If so, generally describe.
-C. What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any:
+None known.
+6. Energy and Natural Resources a.
+What kinds of energy (electric, natural gas, oil, wood stove, sola completed project's energy needs?
+Describe whether it will be used etc. • Natural gas to be used for HVAC and the proposed crematory unit.
+Other ener electricity. rgy needs supplied by b.
+Would your project affect the potential use of solar energy by adjac ally describe.
+No ent properties?
+If so, generc.
+What kinds of energy conservation features are included in the plans proposed measures to reduce or control energy impacts, if any: None s of this proposal?
+List other a.
+Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
+If so, describe.